rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 In case you are not yet familiar with [Terraform](https://www.terraform.io), Terraform uses Infrastructure as Code to provision and manage cloud infrastructure and services.
 It automates rather tedious tasks when creating and setting up cloud infrastructure.

-Of course we can also set up everything manually by hand but using Terraform to automate the entire process offers a lot of benefits as you will see in a minute.
+Of course, we can also set up everything manually by hand but using Terraform to automate the entire process offers a lot of benefits as you will see in a minute.

 ### Installing Terraform